Unsafe Online Casinos & Blacklisted Casinos

 Bad Customer Support

-Players need to feel secure and reassured that when they encounter a problem, they have a support team ready to assist.
-Online casinos that end up on our blacklist tend to have one too many complaints regarding their customer support experiences, mainly because they ignore their players when they need them most.
+Players need to feel secure and reassured that they have a support team ready to assist when they encounter a problem.
+Online casinos that end up on our blocklist tend to have one too many complaints regarding their customer support experiences, mainly because they ignore their players when they need them most.

 Unreliable software when playing casino games is another red flag that players must be wary of.
-There are countless player reviews that describe how their game got hijacked by technical difficulties and any funds won during that gaming activity were never reimbursed.
+Countless player reviews describe how their game got hijacked by technical difficulties, and any funds won during that gaming activity were never reimbursed.

-While we understand that players can go through a losing streak, unusually long losing streaks are unheard of art a legitimate online casino and it could very well be that a random number generator is not calibrated properly.
-We’re very aware of what odds of winning each game has and anything beyond the norm is a clear red flag which is then reported to the authorities and regulatory bodies.
+While we understand that players can go through a losing streak, unusually long losing streaks are unheard of in a legitimate online casino.
+It could very well be that a random number generator is not calibrated correctly.
+We're very aware of the odds of winning each game, and anything beyond the norm is a clear red flag that is then reported to the authorities and regulatory bodies.

 The Process Behind our Blacklistings

 Blacklisting online casinos is not a fun job, but it has to be done.
 The process behind it is meticulous and time-consuming, but we believe all players should have a pleasant gaming experience.
 Players who are new to the online casino will be deterred from ever joining another casino if their first experience is an adverse one, which is why we've compiled a list of blacklisted casinos.

-An isolated incident is not going to land an online casino on the blacklist, as these happen from time to time and it’s essential to give the benefit of the doubt.
-But if it’s a series of incidents that are continuous and consistent, then we have no choice but to add these casinos to our blacklist.
+An isolated incident will not land an online casino on the blacklist, as these happen from time to time, and it's essential to benefit from the doubt.
+But if it's a series of incidents that are continuous and consistent, then we have no choice but to add these casinos to our blacklist.